oliverklee/ext-seminars/Documentation/EN/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

          The charset for the CSV export, e.g., utf-8, iso-8859-1 or iso-8859-15.
 The default is iso-9959-15 because Excel has problems with importing utf-8.
+         @deprecated #2107 will be removed in seminars 5.0

    Default
          Iso-8859-15